Gowrav19/MediPredictHub/README.md

 📈 Supports future model improvements and dataset expansion

-🛠️ Technologies Used
+🛠️ Technologies Used :

-Python
+->Python

-Machine Learning (Scikit-learn / TensorFlow – if applicable)
+->Machine Learning (Scikit-learn / TensorFlow – if applicable)

-Flask / Django (if web-based)
+->Flask / Django (if web-based)

-HTML, CSS, Bootstrap (frontend)
+->HTML, CSS, Bootstrap (frontend)

-Pandas, NumPy, Matplotlib
+->Pandas, NumPy, Matplotlib

-Jupyter Notebook / Google Colab (for model training)
+->Jupyter Notebook / Google Colab (for model training)

 (Edit this list based on what you actually used)

-📌 Project Objective
+📌 Project Objective:

 The main objective of MediPredictAI is to leverage artificial intelligence to:

-Reduce manual diagnosis effort
+->Reduce manual diagnosis effort

-Assist medical professionals with predictive insights
+->Assist medical professionals with predictive insights

-Enable early detection of diseases
+->Enable early detection of diseases

-Improve decision-making using data-driven models
+->Improve decision-making using data-driven models

-📂 Project Structure (Optional)
+📂 Project Structure
 MediPredictAI/
 │── dataset/
 │── models/